Nijenhuis BiHom-Lie bialgebras and differential Lie bialgebras: Introduction

 \subsection{Operators on (generalized) Lie algebras}

 The notion of Nijenhuis operators originates from complex geometry in the study of complex structures~\cite{Nij}, where Nijenhuis~\cite{Nijoperator} introduced the notion of a Nijenhuis tensor.
-Nijenhuis operators ( also referred to as Nijenhuis tensors), act as unary operations on the Lie algebra of vector fields and satisfy the compatibility relation~(\ref{Nij-identity}) (i.e.~Nijenhuis identity).
-Within Lie algebras, if a Nijenhuis operator satisfies a specific compatibility relation-the Nijenhuis identity, then there is a generalized Lie algebra, namely, Nijenhuis Lie algebra~\cite{NijLie-1,NijLie-2} which is also a Lie algebra when taking Nijenhuis operator $N=id_{L}$.
+Within Lie algebras, a triple $(L,[-,-], N)$ is a Nijenhuis Lie algebra~\cite{NijLie-1,NijLie-2}, if $(L,[-,-])$ is a Lie algebra, and $N$ is a linear operator on $L$ satisfying